 | Tactile Paving | Guides visually impaired passengers |

-These features guarantee that all passengers can travel comfortably, regardless of mobility requirements.
+These features ensure all passengers can travel confidently, regardless of mobility requirements.

 New Line Extensions

-Transport authorities ultimately want to bring night services to more areas.
-While major new lines are not launching immediately, gradual network improvements aim to make late-night commutes smoother across the city.
+Transport authorities want to bring night services to more areas over time.
+While major new Night Tube lines aren’t launching immediately, gradual network improvements aim to smooth late-night journeys across the city.

-Strategic planning focuses on optimizing current routes and reducing congestion.
-Over time, these developments will give passengers faster connections and wider coverage after hours.
+Strategic planning focuses on optimising current routes and reducing congestion.
+Over time, these changes will give passengers faster connections and wider coverage after hours.

 Service Frequency Improvements

-Transport authorities constantly analyze ridership data.
-As demand for late-night travel grows, TfL looks for ways to deploy more trains on busy lines.
+Transport for London analyses ridership data constantly.
+As demand for late-night travel grows, TfL looks for ways to deploy more trains on busy lines, which eventually leads to shorter waits and less crowding on platforms.

 |---|---|---|